awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 1. Choose **Apply**\.
 The APEX administration window appears\.

-After you install the APEX Listener, configure it as described following\.

-**To configure your listener**

 1. Set a password for the APEX `admin` user\.
 To do this, use SQL\*Plus to connect to your DB instance as the master user, and then run the following commands\.

    ```